Fried Kway Teow: Wok hei-filled char kway teow worth every single calorie in Ang Mo Kio

 How unassuming can it really be?
 Just take a look at its storefront, which doesn’t have a fancy name.
 In fact, it only has the word “fried kway teow”!
 Fans of this hidden gem might know it as Ang Mo Kio Char Kway Teow instead.

-An elderly couple has been running the stall for the past 40 years, with the friendly auntie taking orders (often on a large, brown sheet of paper) and the skilful uncle doing the actual cooking.
+An elderly couple has been running the stall for the past 43 years, with the friendly auntie taking orders (often on a large, brown sheet of paper) and the skilful uncle doing the actual cooking.

 As the name suggests, Fried Kway Teow only sells one thing: Fried Kway Teow, and it is available in two portions: S$4 for small and S$5 for large.
 Both come with cockles and chilli, though you can ask for your char kway teow to be cooked without these two components if you’d like.

-Don’t be alarmed by the potentially massive queues though— it moves relatively fast, and trust me when I say that it’s going to be worth the wait.
+Don’t be alarmed by the potentially massive queues, though— it moves relatively fast and trust me when I say that it’s going to be worth the wait.

 What I tried at Fried Kway Teow

 I decided to bring my colleague, Aaron, the resident AMK-expert, along for this meal.
-We shared a plate of Fried Kway Teow (S$5), and of course, we opted in for the cockles and chilli for the full experience.
+We shared a plate of Fried Kway Teow (S$5), and of course, we opted for the cockles and chilli for the full experience.

-I was impressed on the get-go.
+I was impressed from the get-go.
 My Fried Kway Teow was served to me piping hot and fresh off the wok, with steam billowing up from the plate of char kway teow.
 As we walked to our table, I could already smell the smoky scent of wok hei, and I was beyond excited to start eating.

 Having patronised this stall countless times, Aaron warned me that the quality of the char kway teow varies.
 “There are good days and bad days,” he shares.
 “On the bad days, the char kway teow is a little mushier.”